What is WCT’s relationship with the Mosesian Center for the Arts?

 Can I watch my child’s class/rehearsal?

 We ask that parents not attend classes with their children, as all classes are participatory and observation by non-participants can be inhibiting.
 WCT makes reasonable accommodation for all children; however, parental assistance may be required in some medical and/or behavioral situations, at the discretion of program staff.
-For our Stay and Play program, a parent or other adult is expected to stay and participate in the program.

 What preparation is expected for WCT classes/rehearsals?